rohinvaidya/enpm-611-project-application/README.md

 In addition to the utility functions, an example analysis has also been implemented in `example_analysis.py`.
 It illustrates how to use the provided utility functions and how to produce output.

-Below are the modules used to provide analysis on the Poetry project:
-- `issue_analysis.py`: This is the module that is used to provide an analysis on the issue.
-It gives an overview of open and closed issues, how many of them have users assigned to it, and time it takes to assign a user to an issue.

 ## Setup

 To get started, your team should create a fork of this repository.
 Then, every team member should clone your repository to their local computer.